-The best Vodafone mobile phone deals
+The best Vodafone mobile phone deals - May 2017

 Apple iPhone 6s

-This 32GB iPhone 6s deal has a huge 24GB of data, for £32.00 a month - with free Spotify, Now TV or Sky Sports - and an upfront cost of £25.00 (enter 25OFFVODA at checkout)
+This 32GB iPhone 6s deal comes with 4GB of data, for £34.00 a month, and no upfront fee.

-- Free Spotify, Now TV or Sky Sports mobile for six months

 - Unlimited minutes